 If you're looking for a light-hearted, yet professional podcast related to Cinema4D (opens in new tab), After Effects CC (opens in new tab) and design in general, The Gorilla, aka Nick Campbell, fronts a podcast that's definitely worthy of subscription.

 Rather than interviews, Greyscale Gorilla focuses around interaction with live listeners via the podcast chat room.
 During each show, Nick shares valuable insight into the world of motion graphics and gives great advice on topics including productivity, work ethic, design inspiration, how to land a job and even advice on your demo reel – all the while interacting and answering questions live from the listeners.

-Aimed at freelancers and in-house/agency designers alike, each episode of The Deeply Graphic Design Cast tackles a different topic related to graphic design, from finding better clients to online portfolios to making sure you get paid.
-Hosts Wes McDowell, Brand Voss and Mikelle Morrison also offer up tips and tricks in the 'Do Yourself a Favor' segment as well as answer listeners' questions.
+Aimed at freelancers and in-house designers alike, each episode of The Deeply Graphic Design Cast tackles a different topic related to graphic design, from finding better clients to designer fails to advertising your work.
+There are three hosts, who give a great range of perspectives.
+They offer up tips and tricks in the Do Yourself a Favour segment as well as answering listeners' questions.

 14. The Accidental Creative (opens in new tab)